rossiptr/SOP-development/internship.md

 ### 2.1 Internship Phases

+>[!WARNING]
+> - Internship outside of BMW Lab NTUST is **not** allowed without prior approval from the mentor.
+> - Interns are **not** allowed to work on any other projects during the internship period without prior approval from the mentor.

+>[!CAUTION]
+> Any violation of these policies may result in immediate termination of the internship.

 1. **Probation Period**
-   - Duration: 3–4 months (negotiable).
+   - Duration: 1–3 months (negotiable, based on your performance).
    - Objective: To assess suitability for formal internship continuation.
    - Tasks include Trello setup, daily activity logging, and mentor-assigned milestones.

-2. **Formal Internship**
+2. **On-site Internship**
    - Commences post-probation, upon mentor approval.
    - Requires full-time commitment: Monday to Friday, 09:00–17:00 (Taiwan Time).
    - Parallel internship engagements are **prohibited** without formal approval.

 3. **End of Internship**
-   - Evaluation includes submission of deliverables, presentation of results, and submission of reflective documentation (e.g., testimonial, IEEE paper).
+   - Evaluation includes submission of deliverables, presentation of results, and submission of reflective documentation (e.g., testimonial, IEEE paper) described in [Final Deliverables section](#6-completion-and-final-deliverables).

 ### 2.2 Topic Progression